 Among the Ivies, UPenn draws the second most transfer applicants behind only Cornell University.
 Prospective transfer applicants should check out the Penn Transfer Student Organization (PTSO).
 This group offers advice on which classes to take, how to become involved on campus, and housing options.

-All applicants should apply to the school/college which they wish to study in.
+All applicants should apply to the school/college they wish to study in.
 Subsequent internal transfers into other programs are not allowed.
-It is important to note that The Wharton School and School of Engineering and Applied Sciences only accept second-year students (current freshman).
+It is important to note that The Wharton School and School of Engineering and Applied Sciences only accept second-year students (current freshmen).
 On the other hand, the College of Arts & Sciences and School of Nursing accept students as beginning sophomores or juniors.
+Furthermore, the only coordinated dual-degree or specialized program that accepts transfer students is Digital Design Media.

 Those searching for application info on other institutions may wish to visit our Dataverse pages: